 To reach Edge of the World Flagstaff, you’ll need to navigate a network of forest roads:

-• Start from Flagstaff, take US Highway 89 north
+- Start from Flagstaff, take the I-17 S to US Highway 89 S

-• Follow it until you reach the junction with Forest Road 231, where you’ll turn right.
+- Follow it until you reach the junction with Forest Road 231, where you’ll turn left

 The drive from Flagstaff to Edge of the World, also known as East Pocket, typically takes about 1.5 to 2 hours.
 However, this can vary based on current road conditions, your vehicle, and how comfortable you are driving on rough forest roads.